 It is used in products such as Colas, Instant Coffee, and blended Coffee, to name a few.
 Robusta Coffee exports have reached record levels recently, making Uganda the number one coffee exporter in Africa.

 Robusta coffee does not have the same taste quality as Arabica.
 That said, it comes down to its abundance in Uganda.
 Properly roasted, you can get a delicious cup from Robusta.

 Arabica Coffee varieties Arrive in Uganda from Malawi and Ethiopia.

-It was European and Asian settlers who brought Arabica coffee varieties to Uganda.
-The first Arabica plantations were created by 1914, and the British Colonial government also introduced Arabica Coffee to Uganda.
+It was European and Asian settlers brought Arabica coffee varieties to Uganda.
+The first Arabica plantations were created in 1914, and the British Colonial government introduced Arabica Coffee to Uganda.

 If you are visiting Uganda as a Tourist on Safari, we suggest you take some come.
 Gorilla Conservation Coffee has become popular with tourists since it is offered for sale by many lodges throughout the country.
 You will also find the Gorilla Conservation Coffee for sale in their shop in “Entebbe.”
-Just ask your Driver-Guide to take you there to pick up some gifts for friends and family back home, and they will get to enjoy a taste of Uganda.
+Just ask your Driver-Guide to take you there to pick up some gifts for friends and family back home, and they will enjoy a taste of Uganda.
+Read more here.

 Coffee Born and Grown in Africa has changed the World